Foot Drop

 What is foot drop?
 Signs and symptoms of foot drop.
 Straits Podiatry Singapore

-• Unable to lift foot up against gravity
+• Unable to lift the foot up against gravity

 • Frequent tripping over the affected foot